Anatolian conifer and deciduous mixed forests: Geography

 The ecoregion covers the mountains and plateaus of southwestern Turkey.
 To the west, the Aegean and Western Turkey sclerophyllous and mixed forests ecoregion covers the foothills and coastal plains along the Aegean Sea.
 On the north, the Anatolian conifer and deciduous forests extend to the southern shore of the Sea of Marmara.
 On the northeast, the ecoregion transitions to the more humid and temperate Euxine-Colchic broadleaf forests.
 To the east is Central Anatolia, which has a drier and more continental climate, and home to conifer forests, dry deciduous broadleaf forests, and steppes.
 The Southern Anatolian montane conifer and deciduous forests occupy the Taurus Mountains in the south and southeast.

 The highest peak is Uludağ (2,543 m), south of the Sea of Marmara.
 Kazdağı (Mount Ida) is in the northwest near the Aegean shore.
-Other mountain ranges include the Sündiken Mountains in the northeast, and the Boz Mountains and Aydin Mountains in the southwest.
+The ecoregion extends to the Sündiken Mountains in the northeast, and includes the Boz Mountains and Aydin Mountains in the southwest.

 The Büyük Menderes and Gediz rivers originate in the central portion of the ecoregion, and flow westwards to empty into the Aegean.
 The northern-central portion of the ecoregion is drained by the Simav River, which empties northwards into the Sea of Marmara.
 The Sakarya River and its tributaries drain the northeast.
 The southeastern portion of the ecoregion includes several closed basins that drain into saline or soda lakes, including Lake Burdur, Lake Acıgöl, and Lake Işıklı.

 Climate

 The ecoregion has a Mediterranean climate, with hot dry summers and rainy winters.
 Average annual precipitation generally ranges from 400 to 600 mm.
 The climate is varies from east to west and north to south.
 Winters are milder and rainfall is generally higher where the climatic influence of the Mediterranean Sea is strongest, and while the eastern and northern portions of the ecoregion closer to Central Anatolia have a more continental climate, with colder winters and lower rainfall.

+Example climate types for this flora region :